 Bringing a dog to the workplace is a privilege and respect for other community members is paramount.
 When a dog in the workplace interferes with the working or living/learning environment of the employee or another community member, the dog will no longer be allowed in the workplace.
 Dog owners must agree to take full responsibility and liability for their dog, must ensure that the dog does not interfere with the use of the grounds by others, and ensure that the dog remains under the control and custody of the owner or the owner’s designee at all times.
 Dog owners who fail to comply with all facets of this policy will lose their privilege of bringing their dog into the workplace and may incur fines/costs for select violations or damages.
 Policy compliance is managed by Bennington College Campus Safety.

 With the exception of service animals, dogs will not be allowed in public spaces, administrative or academic areas of the College including, among others, classrooms, libraries, studios, theatres, labs, food service areas or conference/meeting rooms.
-Additionally, dogs will not be allowed in the following public-facing offices:
+Additionally, dogs will not be allowed in the following public-facing offices/buildings: